 Hi, I’m Amber.
 I live in Hamilton, New Zealand, a beautiful town that wraps itself around a winding river and where many people enjoy a relatively low key lifestyle and a vege garden in their backyard.

 The food I cook is the result of one complex household of eating rules.
 If pushed for a label I’d consider myself vegetarian, plant-based or ‘mostly vegan’.
 I’ve been vegetarian for over 25 years, but not always vegan.
 In 2015 I had a long dairy-free stint for the benefit of my breastfed wee babe and found the transition to a largely vegan diet far easier and more enjoyable than I expected.
 Since then our family has made some permanent changes to the way we eat.
 I’ll continue eating this way because it makes me feel good, and I believe it’s what the world needs more of.

 My husband is a lapsed vegetarian, who now occasionally eats meat, but not fish, and only on his terms (cue the outrageously priced, local, free range turkey at Christmas time).
-My 11 and 5 year old daughters have been raised lacto-ovo vegetarian.
-They’re both thriving, happy and the older of the two is very conversant and comfortable talking about why we don’t eat meat (the environment, the animals, and our health).
+My 12 and 6 year old daughters have been raised lacto-ovo vegetarian.
+They’re both thriving, happy and the older of the two is very conversant and comfortable talking about why we don’t eat meat (the animals, the environment, and our health).
 I imagine the little one will follow in those same footsteps.

 I think this kind of mixed diet situation is probably common for a lot of households.
 So rather than focusing on all the things that one or some of us don’t eat, I’d rather focus on what we do eat – which is of course a mountain of healthy plant-based meals which please all of us.
 Call our diet mostly vegan, which it is, or just call it a lot of quite good food, which it also is.